Should You Buy Austin Real Estate in 2026?

 What About Mortgage Rates in Austin?

-Let’s face facts — rates in the 6.5 – 7% range are far from optimal.
-However, consider the following: A $430,000 home purchased with 20% down at 7% will have a monthly principal and interest payment of roughly $2300.
+A $430,000 home with 20% down at 7% would have a monthly principal and interest payment of approximately $2300.

 Austin Neighborhoods Make a Difference